jandraor/time_varying_beta/readme.md

-[Jair Andrade](https://www.linkedin.com/in/jandraor/) and [Jim Duggan](https://ie.linkedin.com/in/jduggan). *Inferring the effective reproductive number from deterministic and semi-deterministic compartmental models using incidence and mobility data*
+[Jair Andrade](https://www.linkedin.com/in/jandraor/) and [Jim Duggan](https://ie.linkedin.com/in/jduggan). *Inferring the effective reproductive number from deterministic and semi-deterministic compartmental models using incidence and mobility data*.

 The analysis in this study can be reproduced by executing the files: